treeman/why_cryptocurrencies/chapters/properties_of_money.markdown

 # Is cryptocurrencies money?

-Some countries&emdash;[like Sweden][skatt-bitcoin]&emdash;have ruled that Bitcoin isn't a currency because there is no responsible issuer and not a legal tender in any country.
+Some countries&mdash;[like Sweden][skatt-bitcoin]&mdash;have ruled that Bitcoin isn't a currency because there is no responsible issuer and not a legal tender in any country.

 Others have ruled in favor of Bitcoin as a currency.
 For example [EU ruled][] that cryptocurrency exchanges doesn't require VAT and are tax free.